gwiazdorrr/BetterStreamingAssets/README.md

 # Note on Android & App Bundles

-App Bundles (.aab) builds are bugged when it comes to Streaming Assets (see https://github.com/gwiazdorrr/BetterStreamingAssets/issues/10 for details). **Make sure to keep all file names in Streaming Assets lowercase!**
+App Bundles (.aab) builds are bugged when it comes to Streaming Assets.
+See https://github.com/gwiazdorrr/BetterStreamingAssets/issues/10 for details.
+The bottom line is:

+⚠️ **Keep all file names in Streaming Assets lowercase!** ⚠️

 # Usage